 Independent Insurance Consultant; Vice President and Worldwide Specialty Fine Art Manager for Chubb & Son, a division of Federal Insurance Company (retired); Board of Directors of AXA Art Americas Corporation; Board of Directors: the International Foundation for Art Research (IFAR)

-* NB: While the 2023 academic schedule has been confirmed, activities may be changed and lecturers substituted, or the order of teaching revised in exceptional circumstances related to health and or pandemic related restrictions.
+* NB: This tentative 2024 academic schedule will be confirmed by 15 February 2024.
+After that date, activities may be changed and lecturers substituted, or the order of teaching revised in exceptional or health-related circumstances.

 Important Dates